 If the atmosphere deviates from this state, thermodynamics strongly forces the system towards it, in the same way as a gas distributed inside a container tends towards the state of equal density.

 Lapse rate (temperature gradient) is strongly correlated to a pressure gradient by the adiabatic barometric equations.
 Therefore sometimes the notion is used that “pressure causes temperature”.
-In the context of adiabatic conditions in a gravitational field this is not wrong.
-It must be stated, however, that high pressure alone is not sufficient for high temperature – gas containers with very high pressure can be very cold.
+In the context of adiabatic conditions in a gravitational field this is not wrong, but the formulation is misleading, causing some people to wrongly believe that static pressure would cause heat generation.
 Therefore I prefer to refer to first principles such as energy conservation and entropy maximisation to describe the phenomenon.

-The concept of lapse rate is very powerful in atmospheric science: In 1967 the surface temperature of Venus was determined correctly by evaluating the lapse rate – no explicit reference to greenhouse gases was required.
+The concept of lapse rate is very powerful in atmospheric science: In 1967 the surface temperature of Venus was determined correctly by evaluating the lapse rate – no explicit reference to greenhouse gases was required, although implicitely it is obvious, that the infrared radiation into space comes from the greenhouse gases from close to the top of the atmosphere, which are cooled according to lapse rate.
 This has recently been re-calculated with improved heat capacity parametrization.